-Field Desci ription

-22 Туре of Move Via Water (inferred) (1-digit numeric)

-(0) Not a water movement

-(1) Ex-Lake (from Great Lakes to reporting railroad)

-(2) Lake Cargo (Rail to Great Lakes)

-(3) Intercoastal - a continuous movement by U.S. rail which is part of an Atlantic Ocean (or Gulf) and Pacific Ocean movement, in either direction.
+Field Description 22 Type of Move Via Water (inferred) (1-digit numeric) (0)Not a water movement (1) Ex-Lake (from Great Lakes to reporting railroad) Lake Cargo (Rail to Great Lakes) (2) (3)Intercoastal - a continuous movement by U.S. rail which is part of an Atlantic Ocean (or Gulf) and Pacific Ocean movement, in either direction.
 (4) Coastwise - a continuous movement involving rail at either end of a coastwise movement between ports on the East Coast (including Gulf) or between ports on the West Coast.

-(5) Inland Waterways - a rail movement in combination with a barge movement on rivers and canals (other than the Great Lakes) that is not considered a part of the rail movement, e.g., rail car ferry.

-(9) Unknown

-(X) Not reported on hardcopy waybills 1 .

-23 Transit Code (1-digit numeric)

-(0) Not a transit movement

-(1) Transit-indicates that the shipment is the outbound movement from a transit point, where some service has been performed, to the destination point (which can be another transit point).

-(9) Unknown 1

-24 Substituted Truck-for-Rail Service (1-digit numeric)

-(0) Not substituted truck-for-rail service

-(1) Study movement involves substituted truck-for-rail service.
-(For example, a rail carrier may be authorized by the STB to institute truck for rail service when rail service is abandoned or a track is closed for various reasons.)
+Inland Waterways - a rail movement in combination with a barge movement (5) on rivers and canals (other than the Great Lakes) that is not considered a part of the rail movement, e.g., rail car ferry.
+(9) Unknown Not reported on hardcopy waybills1.
+(X) 23 Transit Code (1-digit numeric) (0)Not a transit movement Transit-indicates that the shipment is the outbound movement from a transit (1) point, where some service has been performed, to the destination point (which can be another transit point).
+(9) Unknown1 Substituted Truck-for-Rail Service (1-digit numeric) 24 Not substituted truck-for-rail service (0)Study movement involves substituted truck-for-rail service.
+(For example, a (1) rail carrier may be authorized by the STB to institute truck for rail service when rail service is abandoned or a track is closed for various reasons.)
+(9)Unknown (X) Not reported on hardcopy waybills1.
+Rebill Code (1-digit numeric) 25 (0)local shipment originated-delivered (1) received-delivered (2) received-terminated (3) 26 Estimated Short Line Miles (rounded) (4-digit numeric) The short line miles (shortest rail distance between origin and destination), rounded up to the nearest ten miles6.

-(9) Unknown

-(X) Not reported on hardcopy waybills 1 .

-25 Rebil ll Code (1-digit numeric)

-(0) (1) (2) (3) local shipment originated-delivered received-delivered received-terminated

-26 Estin nated Short Line Miles (rounded) (4-digit numeric)

-hort line miles (shortest rail distance between origin and destination), rounded up nearest ten miles 6 .